Edwin (director): Career

 Edwin first came to prominence in Indonesia as the filmmaker behind Kara, Anak Sebatang Pohon (2005), a short film telling the story of a little girl living in an isolated place.
 The film was received positively and earned Edwin a Citra Award for Best Short Film at that year's Indonesian Film Festival.
 Internationally, Edwin made a name for himself with the 2005 silent short film Dajang Soembi, the Woman Who Was Married to a Dog.
 Throughout 2015, the film competed at the International Short Film Festival Hamburg, the Vancouver International Film Festival, and the Taipei Golden Horse Film Festival.

-His breakthrough came with his award-winning feature film directorial debut Blind Pig Who Wants to Fly in 2008.
+Edwin's breakthrough came with his award-winning feature film directorial debut Blind Pig Who Wants to Fly in 2008.
 He followed this up with Postcards from the Zoo in 2012, Someone's Wife in the Boat of Someone's Husband in 2013, Posesif in 2017, and Aruna & Her Palate in 2018.
 For the latter two, Edwin received two consecutive Citra Award nominations for Best Director, winning for Posesif.

-His latest project is an adaptation of Eka Kurniawan's best-selling book Vengeance Is Mine, All Others Pay Cash which will star Ladya Cheryl, with whom Edwin has collaborated frequently, including his first two feature releases and several of his short films.
+Edwin's latest project is an adaptation of Eka Kurniawan's best-selling book Vengeance Is Mine, All Others Pay Cash which stars Ladya Cheryl, with whom Edwin has collaborated frequently, including his first two feature releases and several of his short films.
 It was released in August 2021 at the 74th Locarno Film Festival, where it won Golden Leopard, making Edwin the first Indonesian filmmaker to do so.